-The pigeon drop scheme combines a little friendliness,some trust, a promise of a large sum of money and a small amount given as a good faith security deposit.But what really happens is the scammers make off with the good faith money, and the victim is left with nothing.
+The pigeon drop scheme uses a little friendliness, mixes in some trust,adds a promise of a large sum of money.
+The victim gives a small amount as a good faith security deposit, In the expectation of a big return.But what really happens is the scammers make off with the good faith money, and the victim is left with nothing.
 It is an old con game known as the pigeon drop scheme.

 How Does the Pigeon Drop Scheme Work

 It involves the victim or pigeon, a stranger who becomes a new friend, and a stranger(the accomplice) who ‘finds” something of value to be used as the bait.
 As the first stranger and the pigeon exchange friendly conversation, a second stranger interrupts.
 He asks if they dropped anything and shows something valuable that he found on the ground.It is usually an envelope, wallet or bag full of money.
 Paper money is the easiest to use and you will see why.

 After the envelope or wallet is spotted, the stranger opens it up and makes sure the pigeon sees the wad of money.
 The whole idea is to get the victim to think he is going to get a lot of money.

 What happens next is the three agree on splitting the money.
 Once they decide that they are all getting some of the money, the stranger offers to call the authorities.
 He makes a switch of a bag or envelope that has nothing of value, and hands the worthless prize to the pigeon.Now, of course he declares how does he know the other two won’t run away while he is gone.